CreativeMaladjustment/stelligent-u-020201208/02-s3/README.md

 What benefits might you gain by using a KMS key instead of an S3-managed key?_

-audit trail - who is using the key and who can use the key are able to be set
+audit trail - who is using the key and who can use the key are able to be set more about the granular control of who can use the keys

 ##### Question: Customer Managed CMK